andrevidela/dev-notes/docs/TASKS.md

     - [ ] 5.3.6 Implement type inference
       - NOTE: types of the block are the boundary of the lens, the states are the products of the state of the lines
     - [ ] 5.3.7 update the scheme support file to return either rather than Maybe
   - [x] 5.4 Port the preprocessor to the updated version (13.12.2021)
   - [ ] 5.5 Write installation instructions for the haskell version
   - [ ] 5.6 Test the parser in the refactored version
+  - [ ] 5.7 Open games implementation paper
+    - [ ] 5.7.1 Draft chapters
+    - [ ] 5.7.2 Write about scope checking

 ## 6 Open-Servers
   - [x] 6.1 port the core logic to indexed paths
   - [ ] 6.2 fix the examples
+    - NOTE: After the changes to the core, the Servant examples won't work anymore
     - DEPENDS: 6.6
   - [x] 6.3 change type of GET request to implement lenses instead of functions to lenses (07.12.2021 - in reality done much earlier but I forgot to track the change)
   - [x] 6.4 implement the dep-lens EDSL (07.12.2021)